 Prior to becoming the Rice University Police Department, the Rice University Security Department was organized in July of 1967.
 The department consisted of a Chief, seven security officers, a dispatcher and student assistants.

+Chief James Tate assumed leadership of RUPD in 2017, following Johnny Whitehead's retirement.
 The department currently employs police officers, dispatchers, parking enforcement officers, security officers, locksmiths, EMTs and administrative staff.